 - the national professional development plan (Continuing Education)

 - statutory benefits such as Canada Pension Plan and Employment Insurance premiums

-Travel expenses will be reimbursed according to diocesan policy.
-The current rate is $0.52 for the first 5,000 km and $0.46 thereafter.
+Travel expenses will be reimbursed according to Canada Revenue Agency’s (CRA) Reasonable Allowance Per Kilometre Rate that is announced for each upcoming calendar year for 2024 to 2028.
+The 2024 rate is $0.70 for the first 5,000 km and $0.64 thereafter.

 Active stipendiary clergy of the Diocese are eligible to participate in the following benefits plans: